syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ## Column template

-> Before adding column template to the datagrid, we strongly recommend you to go through the [template](./templates/#templates) section topic to configure the template.
+> Before adding column template to the DataGrid, we strongly recommend you to go through the [template](./templates/#templates) section topic to configure the template.

 To know about **Column Template** in Blazor DataGrid Component, you can check this video.